 We might not know, despite Brummell’s superficiality, that he was no revolutionary, since he so effectively shepherded group fantasy.
 As Deleuze and Guattari argue, group fantasy is revolutionary whereas individual fantasy is merely Oedipalization and castration.
 But the group fantasy involving Brummell was a dalliance in the vein of the Parisian aristocracy’s guillotining parties at which a black humor reigned, women famously wearing red ribbons around their necks in anticipation of their beheading.
-Brummell’s admirers, as did these self-mocking Parisians, belonged to the gambling crowd.
-They were men and women who squandered fortunes just as they squandered clothes and food at their extravagant feasts in rituals of schizophrenic enactment that ironically restore equilibrium to the socius (Deleuze and Guattari 150).
-But neither individual nor group fantasy can be revolutionary unless the group fantasy is sufficiently motivated to disrupt the socius by the individual (Trump) or group hallucination (Trump’s supporters).
-Even then, as for the French revolutionists, disruption inevitably leads to restoration of the socius in its normative configuration.
+Brummell’s admirers, like these self-mocking Parisians, belonged to the gambling crowd.
+They were men and women who squandered fortunes just as they squandered clothes and food at their extravagant feasts in rituals of schizophrenic enactment that ironically restored equilibrium to the socius (Deleuze and Guattari 150).
+But neither individual nor group fantasy can be revolutionary unless the group fantasy is sufficiently motivated to disrupt the socius by either the individual (Trump) or group hallucination (Trump’s supporters).
+Even in that case, as for the French revolutionists, disruption inevitably leads to the restoration of the socius in its normative configuration.
 What is revolutionary is desire, for desire is anti-Oedipal.
 Freud says no less; desire wants what it wants, though as Lacan explains, it is produced in and through language, whose messages can never actually articulate the prohibited desire for the m(Other).
-But normatively, desiring production—as in body machines that are desiring machines—is social production.
-These two productivities, desiring production and social production, have different regimes, however, and so contest each other: one requires flows, the other actively blocks flows.
+But normatively, desiring production—as in body-machines that are desiring-machines—is social production.
+These two productivities, desiring production and social production, have different regimes and so contest each other: one requires flows, the other actively blocks flows.
 But they work together as antagonistic antipodes that make a systemic whole.
-At the height of his career Brummell facilitated flows, encouraging desiring production to run rampant.
-Few blocks were put on his construction of an alternate body-without-organs, his walking phallus, a body on which group desire was inscribed.
-As his dry witticisms demonstrate, what Brummell most epitomized was a kind of cultural complaint; a signifying chain in which the headless state is a symptom of a futureless future (much like Trump’s disastrous claims against tomorrow with his climate denial, COVID 19 denial, denial of journalistic professionalism, denial of words as meaningful).
+At the height of his career, Brummell facilitated flows, encouraging desiring production to run rampant.
+Few blocks were put on his construction of an alternate body without organs, his walking phallus, a body on which group desire was inscribed.
+As his dry witticisms demonstrate, what Brummell most epitomized was a kind of cultural complaint; a signifying chain in which the headless state is a symptom of a futureless future (much like Trump’s disastrous claims against tomorrow with his denial of climate change, COVID-19, journalistic professionalism, and even of words as meaningful).
 Complaint, Aaron Schuster claims, is “the very essence of desire” which “finds fault with whatever is in order to persist as desire.”
-With Brummell, desire (and complaint) got out of hand; Romantic psychosis reveals itself in the group fantasy that is uninhibited by the symbolic, resistantly desiring and unwilling to be reined in by Oedipus.
+With Brummell, desire (and complaint) got out of hand; Romantic psychosis reveals itself in the group fantasy that is uninhibited by the Symbolic, resistantly desiring and unwilling to be reined in by Oedipus.
 This kind of revolution is mere rebellion; it does not lead to change but neither does it lead to redemption and reabsorption by the Law and the reign of the Name-of-the-Father.
 Non-reformist, it instead causes chaotic and random events, a game of chance by which society gambles with its future.
 The same could be said of our own capacity to view chaos and random whimsy as a new version of probability theory; so too do we gamble with our future.

-At his height Brummell described perfectly a capitalist society at its limits.
-Deleuze and Guattari make the problematic clear: “Neurotic territoriality of Oedipus, perverse territoriality of the artifice [artwork], psychotic territoriality of the body without organs.”
+At his height, Brummell described perfectly a capitalist society at its limits.
+Deleuze and Guattari make the problem clear: “Neurotic territoriality of Oedipus, perverse territoriality of the artifice [artwork], psychotic territoriality of the body without organs” (136).
+Developing this thought further, they write,